MA Language and Cognition

 The programme is meant for talented students who aspire to do research in the field of Linguistics.
-After finishing the degree, you will have acquired essential research skills and fundamental knowledge of linguistic analysis, language acquisition, and neuro-imaging.
-In addition, you will be able to study language at different levels, such as words, sentences, meaning and interaction.
+After finishing the degree, you will have acquired essential research skills and fundamental knowledge of linguistic analysis, language acquisition, and neuroimaging.
+In addition, you will be able to study languages at different levels, such as words, sentences, meaning, and interaction.

 The programme is linked to the excellent, multidisciplinary research carried out at the Centre for Language and Cognition Groningen (CLCG) and the Groningen Research School for Behavioural and Cognitive Neuroscience (BCN).

 After finishing the programme you receive a Master of Arts degree in Linguistics.